A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Background

-Foundation agents are now being explored for different real-world applications, such as workflow automation \citep{xiong2025self}, tutoring \citep{wang2025llm}, web and GUI interaction \citep{he2024webvoyager,wang2025ui}, embodied control in simulated or real environments \cite{fan2022minedojo, yang2025embodiedbench}, and early forms of agentic scientific assistance \citep{ren2025towards,pantiukhin2025accelerating,zheng2025newtonbench}.
+Foundation agents are now being explored for different real-world applications, such as workflow automation \citep{xiong2025self}, tutoring \citep{wang2025llm}, web and GUI interaction \citep{he2024webvoyager,wang2025ui}, embodied control in simulated or real environments \citep{fan2022minedojo, yang2025embodiedbench}, and early forms of agentic scientific assistance \citep{ren2025towards,pantiukhin2025accelerating,zheng2025newtonbench}.
 Despite this progress, several foundational challenges remain.
 First, long-horizon reliability \citep{huang2024understanding,xi2025agentgym} requires preventing compounding errors, behavioral loops, and unreliable replanning.
-Second, evaluation \citep{yehudai2025survey} should move beyond static QA toward benchmarks that measure dynamic, interactive capabilities, such as tool use, multi-step decision making, and long-horizon feedback.
+Second, evaluation \citep{yehudai2025survey} should move beyond static QA toward benchmarks that measure dynamic, interactive capabilities, such as tool use, multi-step decision-making, and long-horizon feedback.
 Third, alignment and safety \citep{hua2024trustagent,yuan2024r,tian2023evil,zhang2024agent} become increasingly important as autonomy and tool access expand, demanding stronger guarantees of controllability.
-Addressing these challenges could ultimately turn today’s tool-using assistants into agents that are capable and trustworthy to solve more complex tasks and stay predictable and controllable in real-world deployments.
+Addressing these challenges could ultimately turn today’s tool-using assistants into agents that are capable enough to solve more complex tasks and trustworthy enough to stay predictable and controllable in real-world deployments.